automata-network/multi-prover-avs/README.md

 | Optimism Attestation Layer | [`0x8E26055388347A2f4A7a112A7210CcC88A1c2F30`](https://optimistic.etherscan.io/address/0x8E26055388347A2f4A7a112A7210CcC88A1c2F30) |
 | Automata Attestation Layer | [`0x2c674af4C9B6DE266E4515Be0E2A9C1c30452026`](https://explorer.ata.network/address/0x2c674af4C9B6DE266E4515Be0E2A9C1c30452026)    |

-Please visit the [Operator setup](https://github.com/automata-network/multiprover-avs-operator-setup) repository if you are interested in joining the Multi-Prover AVS on Holesky testnet.
+Please visit the [Operator setup](https://github.com/automata-network/multiprover-avs-operator-setup) repository if you are interested in joining the Multi-Prover AVS on Ethereum mainnet.
 The onboarding guide is available [here](https://github.com/automata-network/multiprover-avs-operator-setup/tree/main/mainnet).

 ## Compile From Source